deammion/Engr-Project/project_requirement/project-requirement.md

 ### 1.1 Purpose

-This project is to help RedShield develop the next generation of shielding technology that will be used to protect millions of people around the world.
+This project is to create a working demonstration of a program that can insert nonce tags, to enable CSP for websites which may not use it, to prevent XSS attacks.

 ### 1.2 Scope